Home/Meats/Veal Liver

 Is veal liver healthy?

-How often can I eat veal liver?
+How often should I eat veal liver?

 It is recommended to consume organ meats like veal liver in moderation, about once a week.

-What can I serve with veal liver?
+Can I freeze veal liver?